clari34/calculadora/Readme.md

-# Calculadora API (GQSO IFAL)
+# Calculadora API
 - TODO [clari34]:

-Realizar as funcionalidades do projeto.
+Realizar todas as funcionalidades do projeto.